Fannin County License Hearing Guide

 What It Is

-• Lower Burden of Proof Than Criminal Trial: The DPS only needs to prove their case by a "preponderance of the evidence," meaning it's more likely than not that the suspension is justified.
+• Lower Burden of Proof Than Criminal Trial: The DPS only needs to show a "preponderance of the evidence" (more likely than not) that you were driving under the influence.
 This is a lower standard than the "beyond a reasonable doubt" standard required in criminal court.

 How to Prepare

-• Consider Hiring a DUI Attorney: A DUI attorney experienced in Fannin County can be invaluable.
-They understand the ALR hearing process, can gather and present evidence effectively, and can cross-examine witnesses.
+• Consider Hiring a DUI Attorney: A DUI attorney experienced in Fannin County can represent you at the ALR hearing, cross-examine witnesses, and present legal arguments on your behalf.
+They can significantly increase your chances of a favorable outcome.

 Possible Outcomes

-• Suspension Overturned: If the hearing officer finds that the DPS didn't have enough evidence, your license suspension will be overturned, and your driving privileges will be restored.
+• Suspension Overturned: If the hearing officer finds that the DPS did not meet its burden of proof, your license suspension will be overturned, and your driving privileges will be restored.

 Hardship/Restricted License in Texas